A Prima Donna’s Progress

 Joan Sutherland’s Dry Style

-None of the previously mentioned books is more exhaustive than Sutherland’s autobiography A Prima Donna’s Progress, published in 1997.
-This volume epitomizes in the best, even though mainly informative, way a long and glorious career and summarizes everything has been written before about Sutherland.
+None of these books is more exhaustive than Sutherland’s own autobiography A Prima Donna’s Progress, published in 1997.
+This volume is not perfect, but it summarizes as synthetically as possible a long and glorious career.

 A Well-Ordered Book

 A positive note about A Prima Donna’s Progress is that, due to its concision, it mentions every significant debut and recording featuring the Australian soprano.
 You don’t have to look any further if you need information about her.
 However, I consider it a book to consult, rather than one of those you read for pleasure.